-First, it's important to look at all that can go wrong in reverse logistics.
-As Supply Chain 24/7 explained, some of the most common issues include misloading, damaged product, delivery delays and customer returns.
+First, it’s important to look at all that can go wrong in reverse logistics.
+As Supply Chain 24/7 explained, some of the most common issues include misloading, damaged products, delivery delays and customer returns.
 Brands must narrow down what occurrences most frequently happen in their supply chain.

 Next, supply chain management must learn from these mistakes by identifying the cause of the mishaps.
 For example, was there a product surplus?
 Did suppliers poorly package the items?
 After determining the reason behind issues with reverse logistics, those in the supply chain must come up with ways to prevent the incidents from happening again or to mitigate risks when problems arise.